sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

 ## Basic input files

 We expect two basic input files, Raw.ped and Raw.map, for association analysis.
-Here Raw is the file name.
+Here, raw is the file name.
 PED (Plink Pedigree File) and MAP (Plink Map File) are file formats commonly used in genome-wide association studies (GWAS).
 These files can also be converted into binary format.